 Our Commitments to You:

-Camp ISMAH COVID-19 Response Summary Updated April 29, 2021 per CDC Guidance for Operating Camps and the NJ Department of Health Youth Camp Safety Standards Before Arrival
+Camp ISMAH COVID-19 Response Summary Updated April 2023 per CDC Guidance for Operating Camps Before Arrival

 ●Health screening is the most important step we can take to protect each other.
-Camp ISMAH is partnering with Johnsonburg Retreat Center and Diligent Urgent Care (DUC) to provide COVID testing for our campers and staff for the summer of 2021.
-Upon arrival to camp, each guest will complete a rapid antigen test.
+Camp ISMAH is requiring camper to provide a negative PCR test at 3 three days before arrival to camp.
 Campers are strongly encouraged to monitor their health and note any symptoms of COVID-19 prior to arrival at camp.
 Please communicate with the camp if any should appear.

 ● Beds are physically placed 4-6’ apart and all campers will sleep head to toe, per CDC recommendations, abiding by the 6’ rule.